arijits17/udon/Udon/README.md

 HaPSet, % denotes the number as required for PCB (context bounds) and HaPSet (size of HaPSet vectors).
 For DPOR, this number should be set to 0.

-### 3. RTool for Atomic Section Determination
+### 3. Udon for Atomic Section Determination
-When RTool is used to automatically infer atomic sections in the program code, the compilation should follow the exact same procedure as above, except that the first argument will be 'cs':
+When Udon is used to automatically infer atomic sections in the program code, the compilation should follow the exact same procedure as above, except that the first argument will be 'cs':